alexpghayes/modeltests/cran-comments.md

 ## modeltests

-This submission extends the argument and column glossaries used for unit testing in modeling packages to accomodate the upcoming broom release.
+This submission extends the argument and column glossaries used for unit testing in modeling packages to accommodate the upcoming broom release.

 ## Test environments